ABELTRAN177/SVG-LOGO-CREATOR/README.md

   ## Description
     A professional SVG generator that allows the user to display icons for future projects

-  // adds table of contents with links to each section
   ## Table of Contents
   1. [Description](#description)
   2. [Installation](#installation)